Meteor-Community-Packages/meteor-autoform/README.md

 contact form that sends an e-mail), or for a form that relates to a collection that is not a collection2 collection (for example, Meteor.users()), you can do that.

-1. Create an object that is an instance of AutoForm to define the schema.
+1. In client+server code, create a `SimpleSchema` instance to define the form's schema.
+2. On the client only, create an instance of `AutoForm`, passing in your `SimpleSchema` instance.
-2. Specify the AutoForm instance for the `schema` attribute of the `autoForm` helper.
+3. Pass the AutoForm instance as the `schema` attribute of the `autoForm` helper.
-3. Add one attribute, `data-meteor-method`, to the submit button of the form (must be `type="submit"`), and set its value to the name of any 'Meteor.method()' you have defined.
+4. Add one attribute, `data-meteor-method`, to the submit button of the form (must be `type="submit"`), and set its value to the name of any 'Meteor.method()' you have defined in server code.

-If you do these three things, the form data will be gathered into a single object when the user clicks the submit button.
-Then that object will be cleaned and validated against the schema on the client and passed along to your method on the server. **You must validate it again in your method on the server, using `check()` in combination with `myAutoFormSchema`.**
+If you do these things, the form data will be gathered into a single object when the user clicks the submit button.
+Then that object will be cleaned and validated against the schema on the client and passed along to your method on the server. **You must validate it again in your method on the server, using `check()` in combination with `myAutoFormSchema`.
+This is why we create the `SimpleSchema` instance in client+server code.**

 ### An Example Contact Form

-The schema, defined on in common js:
+*common.js:*

 ```js
 Schema.contact = new SimpleSchema({